-The two brothers began as liquidators but eventually, quite tenaciously and scientifically started deconstructing mattresses and visiting factories to learn how to build a better mattress themselves.
+Two brothers, John and Rob Merwin, began as liquidators but eventually, quite tenaciously and scientifically started deconstructing mattresses and visiting factories to learn how to design a better mattress themselves.
 The early days, 1995 to be exact, consisted of a refurbished Wonder Bread truck, a Motorola brick phone, and Rob unloading every mattress in his inventory at any house in the Phoenix, Arizona valley, day or night.
-John—who was about to take a wife but whose path to earning a college degree to support them in Montana was rather dismal—agreed to help.
+John—who was about to marry, but whose path to earning a college degree to support his wife and himself in Montana was rather dismal—agreed to help.

-John’s oldest daughter Kayli was terribly unhappy for a while but Brooklyn Bedding is euphonious and sometimes parents have to throw a bone to the middle child.
-Besides that, the company does a swift business in New York City.
+John’s oldest daughter Kayli was terribly unhappy for a while, but Brooklyn Bedding is euphonious and sometimes parents have to throw a bone to the middle child.
+Besides that, the company really does a swift business in New York City.